DmsPas/Nonlinear_modified_PageRank/README.md

 ### Motivation & contributions

 This work takes the system of linear equations that forms the PageRank problem as the starting point in the construction of a local clustering algorithm.
-Only clusters around a single vertex are considered. we study a modification to the PageRank problem, and the theoretical motivation for a nonlinear generalisation involving the p-norm.
-The Moore-Penrose inverse of the incidence matrix plays a very important role in this generalisation, that can reduce to a system of linear equations closely resembling the original modified PageRank problem.
+Only clusters around a single vertex are considered.
+We study a modification to the PageRank problem, and the theoretical motivation for a nonlinear generalisation involving the p-norm.
+The Moore-Penrose inverse of the incidence matrix plays a very important role in this generalisation, which can reduce to a system of linear equations closely resembling the original modified PageRank problem.
 Additionally, an insight into the effect of the generalised problem on the cluster criterion based on an infinitesimal perturbation argument is offered.
-The Levenberg-Marquardt method with a full rank Jacobian variant is employed for obtaining a numerical solution to the generalised problem.
+The Levenberg-Marquardt method with a full rank Jacobian variant is suggested for obtaining a numerical solution to the generalised problem.

 ### Requirement